 For those with a regular to wide foot, choose from their wide-width sizing.

 My Taos Crave boots feel amazing on my feet.
-From day 1 of wearing them, they provide fantastic support and cradle my feet.
+From day 1 of wear, they have provided fantastic support, with the insoles cradling my feet.

-And even though many shoes have given me leg, foot and lower back pain, these have never been the case, as they hug and support my high arches.
+While many shoes have given me leg, foot and lower back pain, these boots never have.
+The main reason is that they hug and support my high arches.

 Which is one reason I wear them so often!
-The insole is firm, yet cushioned enough for stability and feels lovely on my feet.
+The insole is firm yet cushioned enough for stability.

 The platform soles are bendy and comfortable to walk in.
 I really don't feel like I'm wearing a heel at all, but I definitely ‘feel' the 2 inch heel height in terms of feeling tall & powerful when strutting in these combat boots!